 Cameras – our biggest fear?

-Today I filmed with one of my clients and I got reminded of people’s fear of cameras.
+Today I filmed with one of my clients for the first time and I got reminded of people’s fear of cameras.
 When I talk to them, it’s all good but when I hit the record button, it’s all gone.
 All the confidence and all of a sudden people are lost for words.
 In my professional experience in video production industry, I came across many people but they had one thing in common always.
 Fear of video cameras.

 Why do we fear video cameras?

 The fear is in general a fear of public speaking, public display.
 When we see a video camera, we know that a lot of people will see us in the end.
 That’s what makes us insecure.

 Are we looking alright?
 How do we sound?
 I don’t know what to say.
 Maybe I’m talking crap…